FREE | March - April, 2019 | WKAR Studios | Seat reservations are available for all shows!

 BackStage Pass Concert Series Reservations.
 FREE!

 Seat reservations are recommended!
-Walk-ins will be seated on a first-come, first-served basis!
+Walk-ins are welcome, and will be seated on a first-come, first-served basis!

 Show time is 7pm unless noted otherwise.
 Doors open for all shows 30 minutes before show time.
 All guests must be checked in and seated 5 minutes before show time.